Yes. It is possible to grow your own food even if you live in an apartment or a house with little to no garden.

 A connection to your food

-If you’re tight on space, the best way to grow your own food is to use pots and other containers suitable for the type of fruit, vegetable or herb you want to grow.
-For example, if you want to grow carrots you’ll need to choose a deep container, if you’re going to grow lettuce you can choose a smaller pot or window box.
+If you’re tight on space, the best way to grow your own food is to use pots and other containers.
+Just make sure they’re suitable for the type of fruit, vegetable or herb you want to grow.
+For example, if you want to grow carrots you’ll need to choose a deep container.
+If you’re going to grow lettuce you can choose a smaller pot or window box.

 What you’ll need for your container food garden: